plurid/enhanced-image/packages/enhanced-image-format/README.md

 The format can be `.deon` or `.json`.

-Within the header start and end is the header `data` which implements the recursive partial interface `Header`
+Within the start and end of the header is the header `data` which implements the recursive partial interface `Header`

 ``` typescript
 interface Header {